-Here is a Cowtown yoostabe two-fer: Billy Bob’s and Mount Manure.
+Here is a Cowtown yoostabe two-fer: Billy Bob’s Texas and Fiesta supermarket.

 This recent aerial photo shows the Stockyards area.
 Labeled are Billy Bob’s Texas honky tonk and the Fiesta supermarket in a shopping center on Northeast 28th Street just north of the Stockyards.

 By the 1960s Mount Manure was gone, as were many of the Stockyards pens.
-In the 1990s the Fiesta store was built on the site of Mount Manure.
-The site’s rich past may or may not have been featured in the brochure presented to the supermarket’s potential investors.
+In the 1990s the Fiesta supermarket was built on the site of Mount Manure.
+The site’s rich past may or may not have been featured in the supermarket developer’s brochure presented to potential investors.